axibase/atsd/rule-engine/commands.md

 The working directory is set in the `user.dir` setting on the **Settings > System Information** page.

-Since the working directory path may change, use the absolute path in command arguments where appropriate.
+Since the working directory path can change, use the absolute path in command arguments where appropriate.

 ## Security